-The District has a number of resources in place to provide a supportive learning environment for students including: new Director of Teaching and Learning personnel, an emergency readiness plan, a building nurse, cameras on campus, security gate around perimeter, new academic coaches, new additional counselor for social supportdistrict discipline process in handbook, and the district participates in the PBIS program.
-The district also has services in place for student after school and during the summer including: Summer School, After School, 21st Century Community Learning Centers After School
+Supportive Learning The District has a number of resources in place to provide a supportive Environment:Summarize the supportive learning environment for students including: new Director of Teaching and learning environment trends and patterns Learning personnel, an emergency readiness plan, a building nurse, cameras observed by the team while completing this on campus, security gate around perimeter, new academic coaches, new section of the report.
+What are the additional counselor for social supportdistrict discipline process in handbook, important trends and patterns that will and the district participates in the PBIS program.
+The district also has services support the identification of student, in place for student after school and during the summer including: Summer teacher, and leader needs?
+School, After School, 21st Century Community Learning Centers After School Enrichment Activities, Dinner program and Basketball Camps.
+Needs include additional training for teachers and administrators in RTI and PBIS.
+The district plans to work to increase participation in after school, academic clubs, social clubs, athletic programs and summer school activities.